p2panda/handbook/website/docs/tutorials/tauri.md

 }
 ```

 There's a bit more going on in `setup_handler` now.
 First we get a handle on the running app from which we can access global state and configuration values.
 From this we get the recommended app data directory path and create it if it doesn't exist yet (it won't if this is the first time the app is run).
-We then set the data directory for our `WebView`, load or generate a new keypair, configure node storage locations for our database and blobs.
+We then set the data directory for our `WebView`, load or generate a new keypair, and configure node storage locations for our database and blobs.

 We're using a new crate module `key_pair` for the logic around loading or generating our node identity, we won't look into that now as it's not so interesting for this tutorial, but feel free to head over to `src/key_pair.rs` if you want to know more.